 What does safety toe mean?

 A shoe cap made of a sturdy material providing protection to the toes and tested in various environments is classified as a safety toe cap.
-They come in steel, alloy, and composite (plastic, Kevlar) material.
+They come in steel, alloy, and composite (plastic, Kevlar) materials.

 Are steel toe boots heavy?